 Colgate-Palmolive is a high-quality business, with several category-leading brands.
-The company has growth potential, through product innovation, its outstanding Hill’s brand, and in emerging markets.
+The company has growth potential, through product innovation, its Hill’s pet food brand, and expected growth in the emerging markets.

 Now might not be the best time to buy shares of Colgate-Palmolive, however, as the stock appears to be meaningfully overvalued.
 The company needs to prove it can generate higher levels of growth in order to justify its premium valuation.